calmofthestorm/starsector/README.md

 ## Properties Parser

-With `orgize-integration` feature flag (enabled by default), functions that get and properties (in the properties drawer) become available on both `Section` and `HeadlineBuilder`.
+With `orgize-integration` feature flag (enabled by default), functions that get and set properties (in the properties drawer) become available on both `Section` and `HeadlineBuilder`.
 These work similarly to the headline parser, except that they rely on [Orgize](https://github.com/PoiScript/orgize) to parse the headline.